Antidepressants are a type of medication used to treat clinical depression or prevent it recurring.

 Read more about antidepressant doses.

 Different antidepressants can have a range of different side effects.
 Always check the information leaflet that comes with your medication to see what the possible side effects are.
-Common side effects of antidepressants in general are usually mild and can include:

 Different types of antidepressants